GOAT42069/LuaMani/readme.md

 # LuaMani
-**LuaMani** is a list of games for SteamTools and GreenLuma(modified) with ~2000 games.
+**LuaMani** is a list of games for Steam with ~2000 games.
 Almost every game is marked with its app ID.
-It is used for the [LuaMani](luamani.vercel.app) website and is available for everybody to use and modify.
+It is used for the LuaMani website and is available for everybody to use and modify.

 ---